 Check the brake.
 The brake should be applied with the control handle in the fully raised and fully lowered positions.
 The drive motor should stop when the brake is applied.

-Optional Coast Control (HWD Models)
+Optional Coast Control (HWX Models)

-The coast control deactivates the brake and enables the truck to be "jogged" with the travel control and coasted for order picking.
+The coast control deactivates the electronic brake and enables the truck to be "jogged" with coast buttons.
+It is not necessary to move the control handle from the vertical position.